-Comfort food is warm, filling and tasty and those are exactly the sentiments that Lentil, Carrot Potato Hash conjures up.
-We seem to have some sort of lentil about once a week.
+Comfort food is warm, filling, and tasty and those are exactly the sentiments this Skillet Potato recipe conjures up.

 Ed has even requested colors before.
 Like, 'How about some green lentils tonight?'
 So I happily comply.

 I am not sure he is thinking of a special dish but green lentils it is.

 I am sure you've been there.
 What's for dinner?
 I know that meal planning is the way to go but don't those weeks just fly by sometime?

 Once, I even made a one month list in which I figured I could do the same rotation every month and no one would notice.
 Just favorite recipes.